ElektraInitiative/PermaplanT/doc/tests/manual/protocol.md

 - Description: Guided Tour shows when not completed.
 - Given I am on a map page
-- When I haven't completed the Guided Tour
+- When I have not completed the Guided Tour
-- Then I can do the Guided Tour
+- Then I can do the Guided Tour at any time
 - Actual Result:
 - Test Result:
 - Notes: